Seeed-Studio/MakerCamp/2024-01-MIT/Andres/README.md

 ## Scalable HCI Symposium

-The scalable HCI symposium allowed us to get to know some of the great projects that are being done at SUSTech School of Design as well as to engage with Seeed's latest producs and Shenzhen's vibrant technology ecosystem.
+The scalable HCI symposium allowed us to get to know some of the great projects that are being done at SUSTech School of Design as well as to engage with Seeed's latest producs and Shenzhen's technology ecosystem.

 You can find more information and a short video about the Symposium [here](https://scalablehci.com/).
-We had a nice poster session, great speeakers, factory visits, and a bucnh of interesting conversations with regional players and stakeholders.
+We had a nice poster session, great speeakers, factory visits, and a bucnh of interesting conversations.

 ### Factory Visits
 - LCD Screen Manufacturing